Will Russian hackers affect this year’s US election?

 After Facebook was criticized for allowing a data-mining firm to collect information about millions of its users, CEO Mark Zuckerberg said he was open to regulation.
 But the “Honest Ads Act,” which would require online political ads to be identified as they are in traditional media, has stalled in Congress.

 The bill’s sponsors include the late John McCain and Sen. Mark Warner, the Virginia Democrat who has pressed Facebook for change since the 2016 elections.
-Executives from Facebook, Twitter and Google are expected to testify before Warner and other members of the Senate Intelligence Committee this week.
+Executives from Facebook, Twitter and Google are expected to testify before Warner and other members of the Senate Intelligence Committee on Wednesday.

 Experts said they are uncertain of the effectiveness of Russian disinformation, complicating assessment of the threat it might now pose.